zfcampus/apigility-documentation/recipes/hal-from-rpc.md

 The [zf-hal](https://github.com/zfcampus/zf-hal) module in Apigility creates the actual HAL representations. `zf-hal` looks for a `payload` variable in the view model, and expects that value to be either a `ZF\Hal\Entity` (single item) or `ZF\Hal\Collection`.
-When creating an `Entity` object you need the object being represented, as well as the identifier.
+When creating an `Entity` object, you need the object being represented, as well as the identifier.
 So, let's update our return value.

 ```php